 I stayed in an Airbnb in Séléstat, but it’s clear that Colmar is the city with the easiest access to these villages, thanks to the Christmas shuttles that run to all 3 locations (and more!).
 You can expect Airbnbs in Colmar to be a lot pricier, however, since it’s a more popular destination.
-If you’re using Airbnb for the first time, you can sign up using my referral code to get $40 off your first stay.

 You can also try Booking.com for hotels and apartments in Colmar.

 If you’re willing to brave the cold and wait around a bit for buses, exploring Alsace’s villages without a car is doable.
 These three spots are especially festive and quaint–if you need help getting into the Christmas cheer, villages on the Route des Vins are the place to go.